 Based on recent reports from USIBWC regarding the condition of the Facilities, Finding 7 explains that discharges at Discharge Point 001 occurred in violation of the 2014 Permit requirements.
 As conditions at the Facility will continue until USIBWC conducts and performs necessary maintenance, repairs, and other deliverables at the Facilities, USIBWC is threatening to violate the 2021 Permit effluent limitations.
+“Forthwith” means as soon as is reasonably possible.

 This CDO establishes a time schedule for USIBWC to conduct and perform necessary maintenance, repairs, and other deliverables to ensure that USIBWC will cease threatening to violate the 2021 Permit requirements.

 The volume of influent flow into the SBIWTP cannot be controlled until USIBWC completes the actions listed in Table 2 of this CDO.
 If the volume of influent flows continues to exceed the design capacity of the secondary treatment processes at the Facility, discharges from the Facility threaten to continue taking place in violation of the 2021 Permit effluent limitations or any reasonable interim effluent limits.
-Thus, this CDO requires USIBWC to comply with numeric effluent limitations in the 2021 Permit forthwith through timely completion of the actions listed in Table 2 of this CDO.
+Thus, this CDO requires USIBWC to comply with numeric effluent limitations in the 2021 Permit for flow, settleable solids, TSS, turbidity, and CBOD5 through timely completion of the actions listed in Table 2 of this CDO.

 The time schedule in Table 2 is as short as possible, based on reasonably expected times needed to select contractors, and for new or modified control measures to be designed, installed, and put into operation.
 The San Diego Water Board may modify the tasks and time schedule for completing the tasks if it receives new information.

 Finding 8 explains that USIBWC failed to timely submit dry weather canyon collector transboundary flow reports in violation of the 2014 Permit.
 Pursuant to the 2021 Permit, USIBWC is required to provide similar reports for all types of transboundary flows.
 Based on USIBWC’s pattern of failing to timely submit transboundary flow reports, USIBWC threatens to violate the 2021 Permit requirements.
-This CDO requires USIBWC to comply with the transboundary flow reporting requirements in the 2021 Permit forthwith.
+This CDO requires USIBWC to comply with the transboundary flow reporting requirements in the 2021 Permit.

 Finding 9 explains that USIBWC failed to clearly identify violations of waste discharge requirements and discuss corrective actions taken or planned to address the noncompliance in violation of the 2014 permit.
 Pursuant to the 2021 Permit, USIBWC is required to provide similar notifications of noncompliance.
 Based on USIBWC’s pattern of failing to report all violations of waste discharge requirements and discussing the corrective actions taken or planned to address the noncompliance, USIBWC threatens to violate the 2021 Permit.
-This CDO requires USIBWC to comply with the violation reporting requirements in the 2021 Permit forthwith.
+This CDO requires USIBWC to comply with the violation reporting requirements in the 2021 Permit.

 Finding 10 explains that USIBWC has failed to submit to the San Diego Water Board 5-Day Reports addressing the 46 effluent limitation violations that threaten the environment in violation of the 2014 Permit.
 Pursuant to the 2021 permit, USIBWC is required to submit the same 5-Day Report for any violation that threatens the environment.
 Based on USIBWC’s pattern of failing to submit the 5-Day Report after multiple requests by the San Diego Water Board, USIBWC threatens to violate the 2021 Permit.
-This CDO requires USIBWC to comply with the requirement to submit a 5-Day Report in the 2021 Permit forthwith.
+This CDO requires USIBWC to comply with the requirement to submit a 5-Day Report in the 2021 Permit.